lika85456/multiverse/README.md

 ### Deployment environment

-To deploy the application, you will need to fill in the root `.env` file with your configuration.
+During deployment the `apps/multiverse-ui/.env` file will be used.
+If you don't have global AWS credentials environment variable set up, you will also need to provide the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the root `.env` file.
-All keys provided in the `.env.example` need to be filled.
-This environment configuration is used for deploying the application.
-Only different keys are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which are used by SST for deployment.

 ### Environment configuration

 Environment consists of multiple variables.
-All of the variables (as defined in the `.env.example` file) are required.
+All the variables (as defined in the `.env.example` file) are required.
 Configuration of each variable is described below.

 #### AWS accessKeyId and secretAccessKey